Sewage Water Alleviation Program (SWAP)

 - Installation of a clean-out if required.
 (Note: One should be present in each household).

 - Associated excavation, sawcutting, backfilling, and basement concrete floor re-instatement necessary for the installation of the Program elements.
-Program will not include replacing interior finishes such as drywall, paint and finish flooring nor will it include exterior restoration such as landscaping, flowerbeds, seeding, sodding, trees, porches, decks, driveways, sidewalks, concrete or asphalt re-instatement.
+Program may also include other reasonable associated restoration costs such as interior finishes (drywall, paint and finish flooring) and exterior repairs (landscaping, flowerbeds, seeding, sodding, trees, porches, decks, driveways, sidewalks, concrete or asphalt re-instatement).

-City sketch SK-08 and Mainline Drawings 1-5 show a typical sump pump and backwater valve installation (attached).
+City sketch X-08 and Mainline Drawings 1-5 show a typical sump pump and backwater valve installation (attached).

-- Contact Infrastructure and Development Services – Building Services Technician who is the SWAP Program Project Co-Ordinator – 905-735-1700, Extension 2257 or 2251 to discuss the Program.
+- Contact Infrastructure and Development Services – Building Services Technician who is the SWAP Program Project Co-Ordinator – 905-735-1700, Extension 2317 to discuss the Program.
 The Project Co-Ordinator will review your situation and advise you if you may be eligible for the SWAP Program.

 - If it is determined that you may be eligible for the Program, the attached Application Form must be completed and submitted.
 At this point, the Project Co-Ordinator will arrange a satisfactory time with you to view your property for a pre-work site inspection, if necessary.